graphql/graphql-spec/spec/Section 3 -- Type System.md

 | `[Int!]!`     | `[1, 2, null]`  | Error: Item cannot be null          |
 | `[Int!]!`     | `[1, 2, Error]` | Error: Error occurred in item       |

-## Null-Only-On-Error
+## Semantic-Non-Null

-The GraphQL Null-Only-On-Error type is an alternative to the GraphQL Non-Null type to disallow null unless accompanied by a field error.
+The GraphQL Semantic-Non-Null type is an alternative to the GraphQL Non-Null type to disallow null unless accompanied by a field error.
 This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that {null} will result in a field error being raised.
-A trailing asterisk is used to denote a field that uses a Null-Only-On-Error type like
+A leading exclamation mark is used to denote a field that uses a Semantic-Non-Null type like this: `name: !String`.
-this: `name: String*`.

-Null-Only-On-Error types are only valid for use as an _output type_; they must not be used as an _input type_.
+Semantic-Non-Null types are only valid for use as an _output type_; they must not be used as an _input type_.

 **Nullable vs. Optional**

-Fields that return Null-Only-On-Error types will never return the value {null}
-if queried _unless_ an error has been logged for that field.
+Fields that return Semantic-Non-Null types will never return the value {null} if queried _unless_ an error has been logged for that field.

 **Result Coercion**

-To coerce the result of a Null-Only-On-Error type, the coercion of the wrapped type should be performed.
-If that result was not {null}, then the result of coercing the Null-Only-On-Error type is that result.
+To coerce the result of a Semantic-Non-Null type, the coercion of the wrapped type should be performed.
+If that result was not {null}, then the result of coercing the Semantic-Non-Null type is that result.
 If that result was {null}, then a _field error_ must be raised.

-Note: When a _field error_ is raised on a Null-Only-On-Error value, the error does not propagate to the parent field, instead {null} is used for the value.
+Note: When a _field error_ is raised on a Semantic-Non-Null value, the error does not propagate to the parent field, instead {null} is used for the value.
 For more information on this process, see
 [Handling Field Errors](#sec-Handling-Field-Errors) within the Execution